ROCm/OpenFOAM_HMM/doc/Cross-Compile-mingw.md

 ## Minimum version

 The mingw cross-compiler should be at least version 8.2.0 (tested) or slightly older.
-Versions that are much older may have faultly regex implementations.
+Versions that are much older may have faulty regex implementations.

 ## Host setup